node-inspector/node-inspector/readme.md

 List of predefined options:
 ```
          Option              Default                  Description
     --help               |             | Print information about options
     --web-port           |    8080     | Port to host the inspector
     --web-host           |  127.0.0.1  | Host to listen on
     --debug-port         |    5858     | Port to connect to the debugging app
-    --save-live-edit  |      false      |   Save live edit changes to disk (update the edited files)
+    --save-live-edit     |    false    | Save live edit changes to disk
+                         |             |   (update the edited files)
     --hidden             |     []      | Array of files to hide from the UI
-                      |                 |   Breakpoints in these files will be ignored
+                         |             |   (breakpoints in these files will be ignored)
+    --stack-trace-limit  |     50      | Number of stack frames to show on a breakpoint
 ```

 ## FAQ / WTF